wp-plugins/wpsso/readme.txt

 * **Bugfixes**
 	* Minor fix for missing array key when checking for available addons when WordPress SEO is detected.
 * **Improvements**
-	* Updated jquery-qtip.js from v1.0.0-rc3 to v2.2.1.
+	* Updated jQuery qTip from v1.0.0-RC3 to v2.2.1.
 * **New Features**
-	* Added a "Select or Upload Image" button for the Image ID options.
+	* Added a "Select or Upload Image" button for all Image ID options.

 = Version 2.7.0.4 =